 - Add 1 tablespoon of Worcestershire sauce to the sauce mixture.

 - Replace the chili sauce with your favorite barbecue sauce.

-- Add 1 or 2 cups of frozen pearl onions to the slow cooker with the mini sausages or cocktail wieners or add about 1 cup of sliced fresh onions.
+- Add 1 or 2 cups of frozen pearl onions to the slow cooker with the mini sausages or add about 1 cup of sliced fresh onions.

 - Replace the grape jelly with apricot preserves and 1/4 cup of packed light brown sugar.